KhosroBahrami/Deep_Compression/README.md

 ### Network Compression Steps:
 The network compression has the following steps:

-### 1. Network training
+### 1. Whole Network training
-In this step, I train the whole network (e.g. VGG) for a number of iterations (1000 iterations) for classification.
+In this step, the whole network (e.g. VGG) is trained for a number of iterations (1000 iterations) for classification.

 ### 2. Pruning
 There are different types of prunings.
-In this code, I used element-wise pruning in which the weights of all layers are prunned if they are smaller than a threshold.
+In this code, element-wise pruning is used in which the weights of all layers are prunned if they are smaller than a threshold.

 ### 3. Pruning & fine tunning
 After pruning, the network is trained for a number of iterations (1000 iterations) while making the prunned values to zero.